 “I truly see this as the Foundation’s opportunity to have a Fellowship designed to assist our larger plan.
 We can have support, to help push us, hold us accountable, and provide national networks, as we articulate a tent pole initiative that aligns with our vision.”

 Congratulations, Daniel!
-We’re looking forward to following your journey as you continue to make impactful change in the West Michigan community.
+We’re looking forward to following your journey as you continue to make impactful changes in the West Michigan community.

 The 2021 class joins more than 80 past Aspen Institute Ascend Fellows selected for their visionary leadership and readiness to make a quantum leap forward toward breaking the cycle of intergenerational poverty for families in America.
 You can read about the fellows here: https://ascend.aspeninstitute.org/2021-class-fellows/